 Julia Saffold, Program Director of Performing Arts for Madison Allied Community Gospel Choir (MACGC), is a choral director and gifted teacher of music with a sharp ear for both vocalists and instrumentalists.
 Having served as guest directress for several choir workshops and community programs, Julia’s 30+ years of directing experience, along with her anointed and energetic style, encourages, motivates, and demands excellence, from those whom she serves.
 Julia’s passion to encourage and uplift others is greatly inspired by the life of her son, Aaron Battle, who suddenly passed away in 2007 at the age of 16.
 As a result, Julia, along with her daughter Jasmine Zapata, M.D.
 (Empowerment Coordinator for MACGC) instituted MACGC’s theme to spread the message of “Hope, Strength, & the Power to Overcome” with the goal to help empower others to overcome various obstacles in their lives as well.
 Julia currently serves as Director of Choral Ministries and Worship Team Leader at Fountain of Life Covenant Church.
 She cherishes being a grandmother and is happily married to husband, Melvin Saffold, who also plays organ at their church.

-Ozanne J. Anderson, Director of ACE Youth Empowerment Services and Director of MID Youth Empowerment Services, is the only girl of four children in her family from Milwaukee, WI.
+Ozanne J. Anderson, Director of Youth Development and Education, is the only girl of four children in her family from Milwaukee, WI.
 Collectively Ozanne has worked with children and youth for over twenty years.
 State certified as an Early Childhood Education Program Director, she has worked in both children’s and youth ministries for her home church.
 As a creative outlet, Ozanne uses her passion for music, singing and dance or writes poetry when inspired to capture quiet moments.
 She has been married for 13 years and has three children of her own; they are her joy.

-Sue Cotten, Director of Development and Community Relations, has been described by co-workers and friends as an energetic collaborative leader with a keen ability to clarify complex ideas.
+Sue Cotten, Vice President of Advancement, has been described by co-workers and friends as an energetic collaborative leader with a keen ability to clarify complex ideas.
 Sue has experience and expertise in people development, program management, process improvement, project leadership and communications in the for-profit and non-profit sectors.
 She has worked in health care, higher education and business and in each of those settings earned a reputation as a skilled facilitator, effective project manager and an inclusive leader.